cebartling/gummi-bears-load-testing/README.md

 5. Install locust-plugins into your virtualenv environment: `pipenv install locust-plugins`
 6. Activate the virtualenv environment: `pipenv shell`
 7. Verify the locust installation: `locust -V`.
 You should see something like... `locust 1.2.3`.

+## Running the load test suite

+1. From the activated virtualenv environment: `locust --config=.locust.conf`